mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/query/topics/just-in-time.html.md

 ## <a id="topic4"></a>Configuration

 The configuration parameter [jit](../../../ref_guide/config_params/guc-list.html#jit) determines whether JIT compilation is enabled or disabled.
-If it is enabled, the decision whether to use or not JIT is cost-based is controlled by the GUCs:
+If it is enabled, the decision whether to use or not JIT is cost-based is controlled by the configuration parameters:

-- [jit_above_cost](../../../ref_guide/config_params/guc-list.html#jit_above_cost): All queries with a higher total cost get JITed, *without* optimization (expensive part), corresponding to -O0.
+- [jit_above_cost](../../../ref_guide/config_params/guc-list.html#jit_above_cost): All queries with a higher total cost trigger JIT compilation, *without* optimization (expensive part).
 This commonly already results in significant speedups if expression/deforming is a bottleneck (removing dynamic branches mostly).
-- [jit_optimize_above_cost](../../../ref_guide/config_params/guc-list.html#jit_optimize_above_cost): all queries with a higher total cost get JITed, *with* optimization (expensive part).
+- [jit_optimize_above_cost](../../../ref_guide/config_params/guc-list.html#jit_optimize_above_cost): all queries with a higher total cost trigger JIT, *with* optimization (expensive part).
-- [jit_inline_above_cost](../../../ref_guide/config_params/guc-list.html#jit_inline_above_cost): inlining is tried if query has higher cost.
+- [jit_inline_above_cost](../../../ref_guide/config_params/guc-list.html#jit_inline_above_cost): inlining is tried if the query has higher cost.

-Whenever the total cost of a query is above these limits, JIT is performed.
+Whenever the total cost of a query is above these limits, JIT compilation takes place.

-Note that setting the JIT cost parameters to ‘0’ will force all queries to be JIT-compiled and as a result slowing down all your queries.
+Note that setting the JIT cost parameters to ‘0’ will force all queries to be JIT-compiled and, as a result, slow down queries.

-You should tune these configuration parameters when you enable or disable GPORCA, as the meaning of cost is different for GPORCA and Postgres Optimizer.
+You should tune these configuration parameters when you enable or disable GPORCA, as the meaning of cost is different for GPORCA and Postgres Planner.